 - Suggest several steps writers can take to improve a report’s readability.

 - Explain how to use white space, headings, bullets, and illustrations.

 - Provide concrete guidance for creating effective executive summaries.

 - Offer proofreading tips.

-Learn to write reports that get read during this hands-on report-writing workshop.
-During this session, participants will learn how to identify their document’s readers, how to adjust the scope and depth of their writing to accommodate the interests of different groups, a process writers can follow to isolate their primary message and its supporting details, and simple actions report authors can take to improve the quality of their prose.
-While this course is not a basic writing program, the workshop does address common errors writers make and solutions to those problem.
+Learn to write reports that get read during this interactive report writing workshop.
+During this session, participants will learn how to identify their documents’ readers, how to adjust the scope and depth of their writing to accommodate the interests of different groups, a process writers can follow to isolate their primary message and its supporting details, and simple actions report authors can take to improve the quality of their prose.
+While this course is not a basic writing program, the workshop does address common errors writers make and solutions to those problems.
 Furthermore, participants will learn how to use illustrations and photos to improve the attractiveness of their documents.
 Following that discussion, the instructor will share guidelines for creating good executive summaries.
 The program concludes with proofreading tips for finding mistakes before a report heads to the printing press.

 At this program’s conclusion, participants should be able to: